apache/cordova-plugin-media-capture/README.md

 ### BlackBerry 10 Quirks

-- The __duration__ parameter is not supported, so the length of recordings can't be limited programmatically.
+- The __duration__ property is ignored, so the length of recordings can't be limited programmatically.

 ### iOS Quirks

-- The __limit__ parameter is not supported.
+- The __limit__ property is ignored.
 Only one video is recorded per invocation.

+### Android Quirks

+- Android supports an additional __quality__ property, to allow capturing video at different qualities.
+A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.
+  See http://developer.android.com/reference/android/provider/MediaStore.html#EXTRA_VIDEO_QUALITY for more details.

+### Example ( Android w/ quality )

+    // limit capture operation to 1 video clip of low quality var options = { limit: 1, quality: 0 };
+    navigator.device.capture.captureVideo(captureSuccess, captureError, options);

 ## CaptureCB